The Wrangell Ramble, out newest backpacking trip. Join us this summer.

 Hey Folks,

-With a host of people heading north this winter/spring to photograph the aurora, I thought it might be of some interest to talk a little about the process of shooting photography at night; I know a lot of people have little experience with that, and it really can be a challenge at times.
+With a host of people heading north this winter/spring to photograph the aurora, I thought it might be of some interest to talk a little about the process of shooting photography at night.
+I know a lot of people have little experience with that, and it really can be a challenge at times.
 Particularly on a cold frozen night in Alaska when the northern lights start going crazy overhead.
+We run a couple of Photo Tours for the northern lights, you can check them out here.

 So, the first thing I’d suggest, if you haven’t already, is read over my 3 part article on shooting the northern lights.
 There’s a downloadable PDF at the end of that article you can keep for future reference.